Loved your visit? Leave a Google Review ⭐

 2. Aspirin 81mg by mouth twice daily starting the morning after surgery for 30 days (TO PREVENT BLOOD CLOTS (DEEP VENOUS THROMBOSIS (DVT))

-3. (optional – not available via prescription) Diosmin 1 tab by mouth twice daily for 2 months (for leg swelling/edema)
+4. (optional supplement- not available via prescription) Diosmin 1 tab by mouth twice daily for 2 months (for leg swelling/edema) available online HERE.

 WEANING/STOPPING INSTRUCTIONS: STOP NARCOTICS IF PAIN DOES NOT REQUIRE THEM OR IF YOU EXPERIENCE SIDE EFFECTS (NAUSEA/VOMITING/CONSTIPATION/FEELING ‘LOOPY’)